Please find below the relevant documents for your parish Common fund request for 2021.

 Your generosity is expressed in different ways: people giving their time and talents, people giving their money.
 Many parishes have been inspired by their parish priests, to develop in discipleship and stewardship.
 Projects like repairing a Miner’s chapel, restoring a war memorial, opening church for the local school to become a prayer space, are all examples of how the resources received into Common Fund directly support the work in the communities of Derbyshire and the City of Derby.

-As you think thoughtfully and prayerfully in your parishes about your own level of giving for 2020, please take some time to read this leaflet and discuss with your PCC, as it is only through your generous contributions that work can continue to share the Good News in Christ in our local communities.
+As you think thoughtfully and prayerfully in your parishes about your own level of giving, please take some time to read this leaflet and discuss with your PCC, as it is only through your generous contributions that work can continue to share the Good News in Christ in our local communities.

 How the Common Fund works